pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

 The following example shows vnfc resource using TOSCA template.
-The target (VDU1) of the 'firewall_vnfc' in this example need to be described firstly like other TOSCA templates in Tacker.
+The target (VDU1) of the 'firewall_vnfc' in this example need to be described firstly like other TOSCA templates in Apmec.

 .. code-block:: yaml

      topology_template:
        node_templates:
          firewall_vnfc:
-           type: tosca.nodes.nfv.VNFC.Tacker
+           type: tosca.nodes.nfv.VNFC.Apmec
            requirements:
              - host: VDU1
            interfaces:
              Standard:
                create: install_vnfc.sh

-Every vnfc node must be of type 'tosca.nodes.nfv.VNFC.Tacker'.
+Every vnfc node must be of type 'tosca.nodes.nfv.VNFC.Apmec'.
 It takes two parameters:

 1) requirements: This node will accept list of hosts on which VNFC has to be